When Should Strangers Be Able to Understand My Child?

 Around Age 3, Strangers Should Understand Much More

 By age 3, speech typically becomes noticeably easier for unfamiliar listeners to follow.
 Children are often speaking in short sentences, asking questions, and participating in conversations more actively.
 Even when speech errors remain, the overall message should usually be understandable.
+If your 3-year-old is hard to understand, learn what may be typical for this age and when it may be worth speaking with a speech therapist.

 Many 3-year-olds still mispronounce certain sounds, especially more advanced ones.
 However, strangers should generally be able to understand most everyday communication without constant translation from parents.